rlskoeser/recipe-box/content/recipes/refrigerator-potato-bread/index.md

 - Cover and let rise until double, about  1 1/2 - 2 hours.
 - If making rolls, bake at **400F** for **12-15 minutes**.
 If making loaves, bake at **350F** for **30 minutes**.
 ---

+This versatile dough can be used for loaves of bread, rolls, or even cinnamon rolls (pictured).